joelluong/DatingApp/README.md

 * Building a great looking UI using Bootstrap
 * Adding Photo Upload functionality as well as a cool looking gallery in Angular
 * Angular Template Form and Reactive forms and validations

+## Dependencies

+The project is cooperated with the following frameworks and third party components:
+* ASP.NET Core (v2.1), Angular (v6), Bootstrap, Entity Framework Core
+* Authentication using JWT Authentication Tokens
+* AlertifyJS for displaying notifications
+* Cloudinary for storing images
+* And more ...

 ## Images